This is my review of the IHG Rewards Club Mastercard credit card.

 What is an IHG Rewards Club point worth?

 Whilst this is always hypothetical, I tend to work on the basis on a top-category hotel costing £250 – what you would pay in New York, Paris or London inc tax.
-On that basis, an IHG Rewards Club point is worth about 0.4p – 0.5p based on a 50,000 – 60,000 point redemption for a room in an InterContinental in a major city.
+On that basis, an IHG Rewards Club point is worth about 0.4p based on a 60,000 – 70,000 point redemption for a room in an InterContinental in a major city.

-On this basis, 1 point per £1 charged to your card is equivalent to a 0.4% rebate on your spend.
-This is attractive compared to the rewards you would get from, say, the Tesco or Lloyds Avios Rewards MasterCard.
+1 point per £1 charged to your card is equivalent, on my numbers, to a 0.4% rebate on your spend.
+This is attractive compared to the rewards you would get from, say, the Tesco Clubcard Mastercard.

 How does this compare to a cashback credit card?